 Reappointment.
-Members may be reappointed; however, shall submit application material in the same manner as any applicant.
-The City Manager's Office notifies members whose terms are expiring in order to provide them an opportunity to apply for reappointment.
+Members may be reappointed; however, members whose terms are expiring shall submit application material in the same manner as any applicant.
+The City Manager's Office and Staff liaison notify members whose terms are expiring in order to provide them an opportunity to apply for reappointment.